matrup01/data_import_modules/docu/docu.md

 	averages all the data minutewise

-1.1.16  Pops.returndata(y)
+1.1.16  Pops.returndata()

-	returns a list of the data y
+	up to v0.1.1: takes an argument y and returns a list of the data y

+	v0.1.2 or newer: returns a dict of all data

 1.1.17  Pops.relativevals(bgobj)